simple-json-schema/simple-json-schema/json-schema.md

 refer the root schema with ID `http://example.com/foo`.
 The `id` keyword of the `b` definition is irrelevant, as it occurs outside of a root schema.

-As a consequence of this definition, members of the `definitions` of a schema are impossible to refer to.
-Implementations **MAY** raise a warning to indicate this presumably dead code, but **MUST NOT** consider this to be an error.

 # Semantics

 This section specifies when an instance is valid against a correct schema,